CLSB-Programming/clsb-programming.github.io/README.md

 # CLSB Programming
-The CLSB Programming Website Repository.
+The CLSB Programming website repository.

-[Click here to go to the site.]

 [Click here to go to the site.]: https://clsb-programming.github.io